Centralia, Missouri

-Centralia is a city in Boone County in the U.S. state of Missouri.
+Centralia is a city in Boone County, Missouri, United States.
 The population was 4,541 at the 2020 census, with an estimated population of 4,244 in 2018.
 A very small portion of the city lies in Audrain County.

 The Boone County portion of Centralia (which forms the majority of the city) is part of the Columbia Metropolitan Statistical Area, while a small part in Audrain County is part of the Mexico Micropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.84 sqmi, all land.